precice/tutorials/perpendicular-flap/README.md

 ![All flap watchpoints](images/tutorials-perpendicular-flap-displacement-all-watchpoints.png)

+This plot has been generated with the `plot-all-displacements.sh` script, which requires executing and pre-processing the individual combinations manually.

 Reasons for the differences:

 * The CalculiX adapter only supports linear finite elements (deal.II uses 4th order, FEniCS 2nd order).